Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Routing in Ad-hoc Wireless Network

+Optimizing routing and spectrum access in even just a single data flow is already nontrivial: it involves sequential decision makings in a highly variable environment, so it can be modeled as a Markov decision process.
+But, because each agent can only observe local information, and further due to the lack of central infrastructure for control and communication in ad-hoc networks, the optimization across the multiple interacting flows needs to be conducted in a distributed manner, the problem of distributed routing and spectrum access over the multiple data flows belongs to the class of \emph{multi-player partially observable Markov decision process} (MP-POMDP).
+This is a challenging problem, and it motivates the use of distributed multi-agent reinforcement learning.

+Moreover, as the wireless environment is characterized by physical layer attributes modeled by continuous quantities, function approximators are required for implementing the reinforcement learning agent.
+This motivates us to utilize deep reinforcement learning techniques.

-Optimizing just a single flow is already challenging: it is a discrete optimization problem and is non-convex due to the interference among the links within the route as in (\ref{equ:rate}).
-Optimizing multiple flows is even more so due to the interactions between them.
-The approach taken in this paper is to let a single reinforcement learning agent optimize one flow at a time by moving along the frontier nodes of the flow.
+The novel approach taken in this paper is to let a single reinforcement learning agent optimize one flow at a time by moving along the \emph{frontier node} of the flow.
 Then, we optimize the next flow, and do so successively, in effect letting flows compete with each other.
-As shown later in the paper, this would already lead to highly effective solutions to the problem (\ref{equ:problem}) for common network utilities such as the sum rate or the minimum rate.
+As shown later in the paper, this would already lead to effective solutions to the problem (\ref{equ:problem}) for common network utilities such as the sum rate or the minimum rate.